D4MI4NX/go-dencrypt/README.md

 # go-dencrypt
 go-dencrypt is a tool for file encryption and decryption.
 It uses AES encryption with CFB mode and Argon2 key derivation function for secure encryption.
 It was originally written in python (https://github.com/D4MI4NX/python-dencrypt).
-But I decided to remake and improve it in go.
+But I decided to remake and improve it in Go.

 # Usage